Getting Florida Residency

 Schooling alone in Florida will not qualify students to get legal residency straightforward.
-You have to stay within the state for at least 12 months before the first semester, this means that students can acquire temporary residency before they’re enrolled in permanent residency.
-Students that are supported by parents who are out of state are assumed to have the same residence as their parents and all students must be classified as dependent or independent.
-Before applying for Florida residency there is the need to prepare some documents which will be needed during your application, the following supporting documents will be needed:
+You have to stay within the state for at least 12 months before the first semester.
+This means that students can acquire temporary residency before they are considered permanent residents.
+Students that are supported by parents who are out of state are assumed to have the same residence as their parents, and all students must be classified as dependent or independent.
+Before applying for Florida residency, there is the need to prepare some documents which will be needed during your application.
+The following supporting documents will be required:

 * You need voter’s registration card that was issued in Florida.

 * Florida State ID card,